 In this article (Skip to...)

+There’s actually a wide range of “good” debt-to-income ratios.
 Different mortgage programs have different DTI requirements.
 And lenders get to set their own maximums, too.
-So a ‘good’ debt–to–income ratio can vary based on your circumstances.

-In general, you want to aim for a debt–to–income ratio around 36 percent or less but no higher than 43 percent.
+As a rule of thumb, you want to aim for a debt-to-income ratio of around 36% or less, but no higher than 43%.
 Here’s how lenders typically view DTI:

 - 36% DTI or lower: Excellent